This thick mushroom gravy recipe is so easy to make, you’re going to want to pour it over absolutely everything and eat it straight from the pan!

 The gravy was adapted from this Mushroom Stroganoff Recipe.

 - 1/2 cup vegetable broth

-- 2 tbsp flour of choice, including spelt, white, rice, sorghum, or coconut
+- 2 tbsp flour of choice, including spelt, white, rice, or sorghum

 - 1/4 tsp dried thyme, optional